taidinh5/Cyclistic_Data_Analysis_Case_Study/Process Phase.md

 <img width="516" height="154" alt="{C4B80188-3605-4051-855E-D5CA58741824}" src="https://github.com/user-attachments/assets/79487f21-4486-4175-854c-db3cec470caf" />

-6. It appears we have 13,842 rides that are longer than a day or shorter than a second (rides longer than 24 hours could possibly mean that customers are renting bikes for the whole day and returning them the next day, which is logical; however, rides under 1 second (which include negative durations) could strongly indicate glitches or data entry errors)
+6. It appears we have 13,842 rides that are longer than a day or shorter than a second (rides longer than 24 hours could possibly mean that customers are renting bikes for the whole day and returning them the next day, which is logical but needs stakeholder clarification; however, rides under 1 second (which include negative durations) could strongly indicate glitches or data entry errors)

 <img width="196" height="59" alt="{9E165808-7930-4B4F-9A01-A6D084A7BFB8}" src="https://github.com/user-attachments/assets/7fccf65a-76f2-4555-9b64-f5bfb94232ca" />